 Science Council meeting (May 17 – 19) – there will be a 1 hr. discussion on the nature of the LTER network and reviewing what has been successful for the network in the past and where the network is going in the future (i.e. synthesis), hopefully including education as part of the discussion.
-Kari will be representing the EOC at the Science Council meeting and may need information/ input from the ed. reps prior to the meeting – stay tuned for communication from Kari.
-Marty suggested focusing on education cross-site projects that had been funded and ways education had contributed to cross-site synthesis – how education integrates with the science mission.
+O’Connell will be representing the EOC at the Science Council meeting and may need information/ input from the ed. reps prior to the meeting – stay tuned for communication from O’Connell.
+Downs suggested focusing on education cross-site projects that had been funded and ways education had contributed to cross-site synthesis and how education integrates with the science mission.

-New LTER sites – be prepared for three new education reps to join the group and we need to complete the EOC Handbook to help guide these people.
+New LTER sites – be prepared for three new education reps to join the group; we need to complete the EOC Handbook to help guide these people.